Next time you’re looking for a pint and a bite to eat, head to one of these cracking gastropubs in and around Leeds.

 Right here in Leeds

-If you want to stay close to home and experience the best gastropubs Leeds has to offer, these five should do the job.
+If you want to stay close to home and experience the best gastropubs Leeds has to offer, these seven should do the job.

 The oldest pub in Menston, The Fox is still going strong after more than 200 years.
 The old school facade makes way for a modern look inside, where you’ll find a bar stocked with the best ales, spirits and wines.
-To go alongside it, there’s a tempting food menu, with everything from Wagyu Burgers to Roasted Pork Belly with Seared Scallops and Roasted Butternut Squash & Sweet Potato Tart.
+To go alongside it, there’s a tempting food menu, with everything from Wagyu Burgers to Roasted Pork Belly with Seared Scallops and Moroccan-inspired Cauliflower Tart.
 There’s a little something for everyone to be enjoyed in this cosy village pub.

 The Fox, 129 Bradford Road, Menston, Ilkley, West Yorkshire, LS29 6EB.

 You’ll struggle to find a pub name that screams Yorkshire like The Queen o’ t’ owd Thatch.
 It has a traditional rustic decor with modern touches, and that blend of old and new is mirrored in their food offering.
 Featuring locally sourced ingredients from the likes of Sykes House Farm, you can enjoy a menu of dishes including Guinea Fowl Breast with Crispy Leg or Mushroom and Steamed Garlic Pudding.
 Top it off with one of their local real ales or a nice glass of wine.